Have you received a B133 Notice from the Land Registry?

 If not yet, then you may do so in the next few days or weeks as the deadline for registration is 13th October 2013.

-Many property owners are currently receiving notices from the Land Registry to say the Church Commissioners are claiming that they own the mineral rights in their property
+Many property owners are currently receiving B133 Notices from the Land Registry to say the Church Commissioners are claiming that they own the mineral rights in their property.

 It seems that the Church Commissioners have set about proving ownership of their mineral rights following a change in the law.
 They are not trying to claim ownership of something that doesn’t belong to them, they are just ensuring that what they do own is properly registered so that they don’t lose it.